snowdriftcoop/snowdrift/README.md

 With that user, create wiki pages at localhost:3000/p/snowdrift/w/*pagename*/new

 See the documentation on the live site [about the wiki](https://snowdrift.coop/p/snowdrift/w/wiki) and more.

+If you make specific improvements or additions to your test DB that aren't just playing around but that you think will make for a better starting test DB for other contributors, use the following command in your main project directory to export the changes (which can then be committed via git as usual):

+    sudo -u postgres pg_dump snowdrift_development >devDB.sql

 Happy hacking!